Hardy Hanson: There Are Things to Come

 • California State University, Northridge 1965

-• Fischer Galleries, University of Southern California 1969
+• Fisher Galleries, University of Southern California 1969

 • Stevenson College, University of California, Santa Cruz 1971